nooelanag/SWITCHING-LAB/README.md

 # Route Lookup Program

-This program, `my_route_lookup`, is designed to perform IP route lookup using a binary trie data structure.
+This program is designed to perform IP route lookup using a binary trie data structure.
 It reads routing table information from a file and performs lookups for given IP addresses.
 The program is equipped with several functionalities including trie generation, trie compression, IP address lookup, error handling, and performance evaluation.

 ## Usage